CW reference • ITU-R M.1677-1

 Morse code prosigns

 Prosigns (procedural signals) are two characters sent without the inter-letter gap, forming a single sound shape that means a control or punctuation event in CW operation.
+Tap any row for the full page.

 How to send a prosign